bzeiss/hearcal/README.md

 1. **Import Data**: Open REW (instructions based on V5.40 Beta 111).
 Go to **File -> Import -> Import Frequency Response** and load your three core CSV files:
    * **HearCal Delta**: The file you just saved from the HearCal app.
    * **Target Curve**: For over-ear headphones and mixing, the **Harman Over-Ear 2018** is recommended.
 You can find these at the [AutoEQ git repo](https://github.com/jaakkopasanen/AutoEq/tree/master/targets).
    * **Headphone Measurement**: Import a measurement for your specific headphone model from a trusted source, such as [oratory1990](https://github.com/jaakkopasanen/AutoEq/tree/master/results/oratory1990).
+Note that getting an external measurement is pretty debatable and doubts about this are very reasonable.
+External measurements can easily be wrong.
+Ideally, you have the measurement of your individual headphone.

    Your REW main window should now look like this:
    <img width="1299" height="661" alt="image" src="https://github.com/user-attachments/assets/5afd89da-990f-4439-b284-df8af6e13384" />